BEFORE PALMETTO GIRLS STATE

 ALA Palmetto Girls State does not provide college scholarships.
 However, a number of colleges and universities within South Carolina recognize the outstanding abilities of the girls who attend ALA Palmetto Girls State and provide some scholarship opportunities.
 The colleges and universities offering these scholarships set forth the criteria for the scholarships, and those institutions are then responsible for selecting the recipients.
 Delegates who have successfully completed ALA Palmetto Girls State should inquire of colleges and universities whether scholarships are available for having been a delegate of ALA Palmetto Girls State.

 Each year, ALA Palmetto Girls State works with representatives of Palmetto Boys State to provide a list of potential scholarship opportunities.
 The list is available to ALA Palmetto Girls State delegates at the end of the week.
 These are opportunities which have been available in prior years.
 Neither ALA Palmetto Girls State nor Palmetto Boys State make any representation or guarantee that these scholarships are available every year or that these scholarships will in fact be awarded.
 The offering of any scholarship and the award of a scholarship rests completely with the individual college or university.

 Girls who meet the eligibility requirements are encouraged to apply for the Samsung American Legion Scholarship.

-After each session, delegates may apply to come back to the next session of Palmetto Girls State as a junior counselor.
-Applications to become a Junior Counselor for the 2017 session of Palmetto Girls State are no longer being accepted.
-Only those selected to serve as Junior Counselors will be notified in March or April 2017.
+After each session, delegates may apply to come back to the next session of ALA Palmetto Girls State as a junior counselor.
+Applications to become a Junior Counselor for the 2018 session of Palmetto Girls State are no longer being accepted.
+Only those selected to serve as Junior Counselors will be notified in March or April 2018.

 Yes.
 Please ask parents or friends sending mail to mail items no later than Tuesday so that the item may be received before the program ends.
 Mail which arrives after Palmetto Girls State closes will be returned to the sender.